 About the Author

-Darin Koob has a Bachelor’s degree in Public Relations and Communications from Western Washington University and enjoys fishing, hiking, skiing, camping & boating.
-He is the Founder & President of OuterEscape, LLC, an internet marketing company designed for outdoor enthusiasts.
+Darin Koob (Outer Escapes) has a Bachelor’s degree in Public Relations and Communications from Western Washington University.
+He enjoys fishing, hiking, skiing, camping & boating.
+Darin is the Founder & President of OuterEscape, LLC, an internet marketing company designed for outdoor enthusiasts.
 He is also a member of the Northwest Outdoor Writer’s Association (NOWA).

 Darin’s passion for the outdoors was developed at an early age through numerous hikes in the backcountry with is family.
 His passion for fishing was inspired by his grandfather whom was an avid fisherman.
 Darin enjoys adventure outdoor photography, HD Video, and has been involved with real time promotions and live-streaming of events.
 He also spends a lot of time on the Washington coast chasing Salmon & Steelhead.”